Erol/predicates/README.md

     user.confirmed = 1
     user.confirmed? #=> true

-Predicates will define the attribute for you using `attr_accessor` if the attribute you supplied has not been defined yet.
+Predicates will also create an attribute writer for you using `attr_writer` if the attribute you supplied has not been predefined.

     class User
       extend Predicates